Ted Poston

 Theodore Roosevelt Augustus Major Poston (July 4, 1906 – January 11, 1974) was an American journalist and author.
-He was one of the first African-American journalists to work on a mainstream white-owned newspaper, the New York Post.
+He was among the first African-American journalists to work on a mainstream white-owned newspaper, the New York Post.
 Poston is often referred to as the "Dean of Black Journalists".

 Early life

 Poston was born in Hopkinsville, Kentucky.
-His mother, Mollie Cox, died when he was ten and he was raised mostly by his eight older siblings, while his father, Ephraim Poston, taught the Kentucky State Industrial College for Negroes (now Kentucky State University) in Frankfurt, more than two hundred miles away.
+His mother, Mollie Cox, died when he was ten, and his eight older siblings primarily raised him.
+At the same time, his father, Ephraim Poston, taught the Kentucky State Industrial College for Negroes (now Kentucky State University) in Frankfurt, more than two hundred miles away.

-By the age of fifteen, Poston began his career writing articles for his family's paper, the Hopkinsville Contender.
+By age fifteen, Poston began his career writing articles for his family's paper, the Hopkinsville Contender.

 In 1928, he graduated from Tennessee Agricultural and Industrial College (now Tennessee State University) and moved to New York City to pursue a career in journalism.